samyachour/PoliticalDebateApp_Backend/README.md

 #### `auth/token/refresh`

 - when you get a 401, refresh your access token
-- save refresh and access tokens to secure persistent data
 - access token expires every 10 minutes
 - refresh window is up to 30 days